SESYNC-ci/model-lang-lesson/docs/_slides/intro.md

 ## Lesson Objectives

-- Learn several functions and packages for statistical modeling
+- Learn functions and packages for statistical modeling in R
-- Understand the "formula" part of model specification
+- Understand "formulas" of model specification
-- Introduce increasingly complex, still "linear", regression models
+- Introduce simple and complex "linear", regression models

 ===

+## Specific Achievements

+- Write a simple linear formula using `lm` function.
+- Write a linear formula with a non-gaussian family using the `glm` function.
+- Add a "random effect" into a linear formula using the a `lmer` package

+===

 ## Lesson Non-objectives

-*Pay no attention to these very important topics.*
+This lesson does *not* cover the following topics related to statistical modeling.
+These should be considered carefully when analyzing data.
 {:.notes}

 - Experimental/sampling design